bsmeding/ansible_role_docker/README.md

       - user1
       - user2

 A list of system users to be added to the `docker` group (so they can use Docker on the server).
+Also the current Ansible user will be added

     docker_daemon_options:
       storage-driver: "devicemapper"